merttkayaa/shipping/README.md

 - **Documentation**: The application's API documentation is generated using OpenAPI and Swagger, making it easy for developers to understand and interact with the API.

-- **Data Modelling**: The application includes data model consisting of five tables that interact seamlessly to support the shipping business flow.
+- **Data Modeling**: The application includes data model consisting of five tables that interact seamlessly to support the shipping business flow.

 - **Data Storage**: JSON data types are used for storing data in the PostgreSQL database, enabling efficient and structured data storage.